LadyK/wavePool/README.md

     - Melodies: Using number theory and distance, students can experiment with pitches along the 12 tone scale to create melodies.

-Created by Katherine Bennett, Dave Prife, Gabe Liberti, Kevin Siwoff, Ibrahim Ekin at the EDesign Lab's Hackathon for National Civic Hacking Day
+Created by Katherine Bennett, Dave Rife, Gabe Liberti, Kevin Siwoff, Ibrahim Ekin at the EDesign Lab's Hackathon for National Civic Hacking Day

 June 2013